polinabythebay/puzzlelog/misc/spreadsheet_evaluator/README.md

 ### Spreadsheet Evaluator

 This is a basic console spreadsheet evaluator.
-It's definitely not robust by any means.It takes input in the form of a CSV file and outputs it in CSV format.
+It's definitely not robust by any means.
+It takes input in the form of a CSV file and outputs it in CSV format.
 It performs four arthimetic operations (+,-,*,/) and can reference other cells in the data sheet.
 All calculations are done in postfix form.

 Examples: